tliu-2/data-512-homework_1/README.md

 This notebook constructs and analyzes a dataset from monthly article traffic data for a subset of pages on rare diseases from English Wikipedia through the Wikimedia API.

-There are two primary goals for this project:
+There are three goals for this project:
-1. Create a repository, code, and analysis which focuses on implementing the best practices outlined in ["Assessing Reproducibility"](http://www.practicereproducibleresearch.org/core-chapters/2-assessment.html) and ["The Basic Reproducible Workflow Template"](http://www.practicereproducibleresearch.org/core-chapters/3-basic.html).
+1. Create a repository, code, and analysis which focuses on implementing the best practices described in ["Assessing Reproducibility"](http://www.practicereproducibleresearch.org/core-chapters/2-assessment.html) and ["The Basic Reproducible Workflow Template"](http://www.practicereproducibleresearch.org/core-chapters/3-basic.html).
 2. Construct 3 separate datasets corresponding to: